JulieBlanc/pagedjs-phd-demo/README.md

     }
 ```

-It’s also possible to make sidenotes
+It’s also possible to make sidenotes:

 ```json